-- 5.7.8 It is recommended that the pros and cons of including contingency policies in the A&DM DPD that would be implemented in the event that the SPA was designated should be discussed with the Planning Inspectorate, Natural England, the Environment Agency and other stakeholders. - 5.7.9 There may also be implications for the strategy on securing developer funding towards management of the SPA and provision of any necessary SANGS in the event that the SPA is designated.
-This may require an amendment to the Community Infrastructure Levy Schedule as the use of developer contributions is restricted to five projects once the Levy is introduced by a Council.
+5.7.8 There may also be implications for the strategy on securing developer funding towards management of the SPA and provision of any necessary SANGS in the event that the SPA is designated.
+This may require an amendment to the Community and Infrastructure Levy Schedule as the use of developer contributions is restricted to five projects once the Levy is introduced by a Council.
 The need for any such contributions would need to be examined in the context of the proposed Regional Park at Sherwood Forest because this is likely to have far greater implications in terms of impacts on the SPA if the two designations were confirmed.